-- Then take a small amount of scrub on your fingers (a ten-cent size is enough).
+Then take a small amount of scrub on your fingers (a ten-cent size is enough).

-- If it’s a shave day, go gentler because the shave is already going to exfoliate the skin (but don’t forget to concentrate on the beard area).
+If it’s a shave day, go gentler because the shave is already going to exfoliate the skin (but don’t forget to concentrate on the beard area).

-- Rinse with water (lukewarm again).
+Rinse with warm water

-When To Use An Exfoliator?
+When To Use An Exfoliator for Your Skin Type?

 Knowing why to scrub and how to do it correctly is not the whole narrative.
 Without the right product that suits your skin, your grooming routine remains ineffective.
 And without knowing when to scrub, even using the right product is in vain.
 The ‘when’ is dependent on skin type.

-Face Scrub: The Weapon To Clear, Healthy Skin
+Men's Facial Scrub: The Weapon To Clear, Healthy Skin

 Check out More Content Here